top of page

 ZIMBABWE

 The Chiredzi River Conservancy and The Save Valley Conservancy are situated in the South of the Country and have a good variety of species on offer.
 The Buffalo and Leopard hunting in these areas is particularly good.
 The Buffalo hunting requires miles of tracking and true walk and and stalk hunting at its best.
 The Leopard hunting boasts a very high success rate compared to that of other areas in Africa.
-There is an abundance of other Big Game species including Elephant, Leopard, Spotted Hyena, Hippo, Crocodile as well as Plains Game species such as Livingstone's Eland, Kudu, Sable, Waterbuck, Chobe Bushbuck, Blue Wildebeest, Giraffe, Burchell's Zebra, Impala, Grey Duiker and Sharpe's Grysbok.
+There is an abundance of other Big Game species including Elephant, Lion, Spotted Hyena, Hippo, Crocodile as well as Plains Game species such as Livingstone's Eland, Kudu, Sable, Waterbuck, Chobe Bushbuck, Blue Wildebeest, Giraffe, Burchell's Zebra, Impala, Grey Duiker and Sharpe's Grysbok.

 BOTSWANA